MrDham/OpenTheremin_V4_with_MIDI/README.md

-# MIDI IMPLEMENTATION - V1.1
+# MIDI IMPLEMENTATION - V1.2

 This repositoty includes software and hardware design.
 Anyway just the software part is modified here to support MIDI.

-It is the first official version.
+It is the an official version.

-It is synchronised with V4.0.1 from  GaudiLabs/OpenThereminV4.
+It is synchronised with V4.5.0 from  GaudiLabs/OpenThereminV4.

 # OpenThereminV4
 Open Source Theremin Instrument